 Adelaide Riverbank Precinct Redevelopment

 Last Friday evening an exciting announcement was made by South Australia Premier Jay Weatherill.
-Premier Weatherill unveiled a $610 millon plan for the Festival Plaza redevelopment.
+Premier Weatherill unveiled a $610 million plan for the Festival Plaza redevelopment.
 This will include a 24-storey office tower, a fantastic public plaza along with a tunnel from the Riverbank Pedestrian footbridge to the train station!

 This venture will be jointly funded by the State Government and property tycoon Lang Walker.

 The redevelopment will feature a revamped Festival Centre entrance, 1560-space underground car party, a two-storey building to include restaurants, bars, cafes and shops on the northern side of Parliament House.
-The plaza and car park will take about three years to be build and the office tower over Station Road behind Old Parliament House will take about four years to complete.
+The plaza and car park will take about three years to build and the office tower over Station Road behind Old Parliament House will take about four years to complete.

 The Adelaide Festival Centre will receive major structural and facade upgrades, which will be the most significant works that have been undertaken since its opening in 1973.
 Upgrades will be the opening of the river facing side of the centre to provide links between the riverbank, along with upgrades to the Elder Park Kiosk, an interactive child’s play arts playground and upgrading the Festival Theatre foyers.
-In addition there will be new entries to the theatre and the Dunstan Playhouse, technical and equipment upgrades and increased disability access for all theatres.
+In addition, there will be new entries to the theatre and the Dunstan Playhouse, technical and equipment upgrades and increased disability access for all theatres.
 New entrances and direct access to the upper and lower foyers will be constructed from the new integrated plaza and car park will be made via escalators and additional lifts.

 the 24-storey office tower will be built along a closed to traffic boulevard along Station Road, include two levels of cafes, restaurants and retail shops behind Parliament House, a new underground car park and a redesign of the Hajek Plaza.